aperkov/DecimalMacro/README.md

 See the problem?
 The literal you supply is converted to a `Double` and then to `Decimal`.
 This introduces floating point precision problems.
 Avoiding these problems is probably why you wanted to use `Decimal` in the first place.

-You can initialise a precise `Decimal` value in Swift:
+Without the macro you can initialise a precise `Decimal` value in Swift:

 1. From a string literal - e.g. `Decimal(string: "3.24")!`
 2. From an exponent and significand - e.g. `Decimal(sign: .plus, exponent: -2, significand: 324)`

-If you use option 1 you lose compile time type checking.
+If you use option 1 you lose compile time type checking, and incur the cost of parsing a string at runtime.

 If you use option 2 your code becomes hard to read and write.